nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 ```
 ### AKS Pod view

-Note that the outbound IP of the POD is the External Load balancer SNAT.
+Note that the outbound IP of the POD is the public load balancer SNAT.

 ```
 shaun@Azure:~/azure-cross-solution-network-architectures/aks/yaml/colors-ns$ kubectl exec -it dnsutils -- sh